Blue Cash Everyday Review: Cash Back Card with No Annual Fee

 Other American Express cards may reward cardholders more for some purchase categories, but those cards often feature an annual fee.
 When choosing between the cards, your best bet is to look at your purchases in the last several months and see how much you could have earned with the cash back rewards.
 You can then make an estimate of your annual cash back earnings.
 If your estimated earnings are more than the annual fee for the other card, then that card may be your best bet.
 If you are uncertain whether you will make enough purchases with your credit card to hit the annual fee, then a card like this one may be a better choice for your wallet.

 The Blue Cash Everyday card also provides cardholders with extra travel and purchase protections, including car rental loss and damage insurance, travel accident insurance, travel assistance, extended warranty, purchase protection and return protection.

 Using the Blue Cash Everyday card for travel expenses will allow cardholders to gain access to the travel benefits.
 The car rental loss and damage insurance provides coverage for theft or damage of rental vehicles.
 This saves cardholders from the costly insurance fees charged by rental companies.
 And with travel assistance, cardholders can gain medical, legal and other emergency assistance when travelling more than 100 miles from home.

-A return protection plan also helps cardholders when they want to return an item but no longer have the receipt; if the merchant won’t take it back and it has been less than 90 days, American Express will take it and issue a refund of the full purchase price up to $300 per item.
+A return protection plan also helps cardholders when they want to return an eligible item; if the merchant won’t take the eligible product back and it has been less than 90 days, American Express will take it and issue a refund of the full purchase price up to $300 per item.
 This benefit excludes shipping and handling and maxes out at $1,000 annually.